xtompie/dx/article.md

 ### 1. DOM State

-State is stored in DOM.
+State is stored in the DOM.
-State is not stored in javascript variables.
+State is not stored in JavaScript variables.

 ```html
 <!-- attributes -->